oracle/cloudtestdrive/DataScience/lab200/lab.md

 x_test = idx2numpy.convert_from_file(testfile)
 y_test = idx2numpy.convert_from_file(testfilelabels)
 ```
   In the previous lab we had to split the data into train and test ourselves.
-Notice that this has already been done for us here.
+Notice that in this lab the split has already been done for us.
   x_train are the images.
 You could see every pixel as an input feature.
   y_train are the labels of the image.
 This is a one-dimensional array with the digits as assigned by a person (0 to 9).
   Equally, x_train and y_train are the images and corresponding labels for the test set.